Westmoreland

 Pick an outdoor activity, and nine times out of ten, you can do it in Westmoreland County.
 It has federal parks, state parks, county parks, and local parks—acres and acres of beautiful green parklands designed to accommodate enthusiasts of all ages.

 Westmoreland County also has lakes, mountains, hiking trails, rivers, and campgrounds.
-You can hunt, fish, swim, ski, kayak, go white water rafting, biking, hiking, canoeing, and snowmobiling.
-And, of course, you can picnic to your heart's content.
-Choose from one of the National Parks: Conemaugh River Lake, north of New Alexandria (6,756-acre area) or Loyalhanna Lake, between New Alexandria and Saltsburg (3700 acres with 400-acre lake).
+You can hunt, fish, swim, ski, kayak, go white water rafting, bike, hike, canoe, and snowmobile.
+Choose from one of the National Parks: Conemaugh River Lake, north of New Alexandria (6,756-acre area), or Loyalhanna Lake, between New Alexandria and Saltsburg (3700 acres with a 400-acre lake).

 Of course, there is no shortage of golf courses.
 Golfers can enjoy the region's beauty on several challenging or not-so-challenging courses throughout the area.
 To find out more about both private and public courses in Westmoreland County.